March 13, 2020 – Added Illness Waiver Policy.

 Amtrak will exercise reasonable efforts to ensure that all published fares are accurate and available for sale, but Amtrak reserves the right to correct any erroneously published fare that Amtrak did not intend to offer for sale.
 In the event that an erroneous fare is inadvertently published for sale and a ticket is issued at the erroneous fare before it has been corrected, Amtrak reserves the right to cancel the ticket purchase and refund all amounts paid by the purchaser or, the purchaser's option, to reissue the ticket for the correct fare.

-Saver Fares are the lowest-cost available fares and are deeply discounted off of Value Fares, the regular rate for tickets.
-Saver Fares are limited in availability and generally require advance purchase.
+Saver Fares are the lowest available and deeply-discounted fares, are limited in availability and require advance purchase.

-Saver fares are available in Reserved Coach and Acela Express Business class.
+Saver fares are available in Reserved Coach and Acela Business class.

 Available on all Amtrak routes, Value Fares offer several refund options and are the regular rate for fares.
 Like Saver Fares, the availability of Value Fares is limited.

-Value fares are available in Unreserved Coach, Reserved Coach and Acela Express Business class.
+Value fares are available in Unreserved Coach, Reserved Coach and Acela Business class.

-Flexible fares are available in Unreserved Coach, Reserved Coach and Acela Express Business class.
+Flexible fares are available in Unreserved Coach, Reserved Coach and Acela Business class.

 Business fares are available only in Non-Acela Business class.

-Premium Services include Acela Express First class and sleeper accommodations.
+Premium Services include Acela First class and sleeper accommodations.

 A "no-show" is defined as a passenger's failure to travel on a segment from its origin without first canceling that portion of the itinerary.

-For all types of tickets, if your travel plans change and you do not modify or cancel your reservation before departure and then do not board your train, your entire reservation will be canceled, including all subsequent segments in the itinerary, and any remaining funds or points for that trip may be forfeited depending on the fare type purchased.
-If permitted by the rules of the fare purchased, the money paid for the trip may be stored in an eVoucher valid for future travel.
+For all types of tickets, if your travel plans change and you do not modify or cancel your reservation before departure and then do not board your train, your entire reservation will be canceled, including all subsequent segments in the itinerary, and any remaining funds or points for that trip will be forfeited.

 There are two options for receiving a refund when canceling your Amtrak reservation: